 The RUFT CSTS Provider FR Type corresponds to the functions to be specified in the future RUFT CSTS Recommended Standard.

-The RUFT CSTS Provider FR Type and the RUFT CSTS were not included in the Cross Support Reference Model, but logically they belong to the Return Space Link Processing Functional Group.

-Radio Metric Data Services Functional Group

-Real-Time Radio MetriC Data specialization of the Radio Metric Data Services FG
+Tracking Data CSTS SC specialization of the Data Transfer Services ASC

-NOTE - The real-time radio metric data service may also be used to deliver tracking data after the conclusion of the pass.
-However, the tracking data measurements will have been sampled at a defined rate.

-Real-Time Radio Metric Data specialization of the Radio Metric Data Services FG consists of the Tracking Data CSTS Provider FR Type.
+The Tracking Data CSTS specialization of the Data Transfer Services ASC consists of the Tracking Data CSTS Provider FR Type.

 Tracking Data CSTS Provider